Convert single-tenant app to multitenant on Microsoft Entra ID

 Diagram which illustrates a user's consent to a single-tier app.

-This consent experience is affected by the permissions requested by the application.
+The permissions requested by the application affect the consent experience.
 The Microsoft identity platform supports two kinds of permissions;

 • Delegated: This permission grants an application the ability to act as a signed in user for a subset of the things the user can do.
 For example, you can grant an application the delegated permission to read the signed in user’s calendar.